M4573R/Data-Structures/math/Number-Theory/Finding divisors.md

 Complexity : O(sqrt(N))

 Basically since we are going to get divisors in pair, we can count them by 2 here as we are considering both i and n/i.
-Only if i = sqrt(N) we are going to add two to disisor count.
+Only if i = sqrt(N) we are going to add one to disisor count.

 ```C++
 int countDivisor(int n) {